yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 	[ ] Node to sample (the current one)
 [ ] Allow meta to define input requirements.
 Single vs Multiple/Accepted Types/Required
 [ ] Volume Sample in 3D
+[ ] Allow the grid to have an offset or it's useless
 [ ] Allow the add menu to have sections
 [ ] Get N property as a independent value.
 Get first, get last, etc.
 [ ] Spline sampling interior in non grid pattern
 [ ] Allow to filter rows in the inspector
 [ ] Add noise to position <-- Improve noise
 [ ] Math Node.
 Should hide inputs when not needed.
-Like Abs [ ] scan nodes, option to resize to node limits
-[ ] Support for Vector4/Color/PackedVector4Array -> Read SubAttributes / MathNode / SetAttribute / Use in Debug if exists
-[ ] Test random colors for each node -> Graph Editor Settings [ ] undo/redo
+Like Abs [ ] Support for Vector4/Color/PackedVector4Array -> Read SubAttributes / MathNode / SetAttribute / Use in Debug if exists [ ] Test random colors for each node -> Graph Editor Settings [ ] undo/redo
 [ ] add_attribute, if output is single stream with a type, set the color.
-Maybe make it generic [X] Support for copy/paste/clone
+Maybe make it generic [X] scan nodes, filter by class_name
+[X] scan nodes, option to resize to node limits
+[X] Support for copy/paste/clone
 [X] Resource properties are correctly imported as Resources in the scan node [X] Promote input pin to graph input